-Specific cases from the Haute Autorité de Santé (HAS) study of reimbursement decisions after the presentation of post-registration studies (for more details, see here) were selected for more in-depth analysis.
+Specific cases from the Haute Autorité de Santé (HAS) study of reimbursement decisions after the presentation of post-registration studies were selected for more in-depth analysis.
+For more details, see Comparison of Reimbursement Decisions Before and After Real-World Evidence Review in France.
 Cases when the reimbursement rate or comparative effect rate was downgraded (resulting in less or no coverage) were examined in order to understand the discrepancies between RCT and real-life post-registration studies.

 What was examined?

-The medicines examined in-depth were those considered ‘not comparable’ (when the real-life post registration study results were different from RCT data) for the impact on morbidity and mortality and whose actual therapeutic benefit (ACB) or clinical added value (CAV) were downgraded within the last 15 years.
+The medicines examined in-depth were those considered ‘not comparable’ (i.e. when the real-life post registration study results were different from RCT data) for the impact on morbidity and mortality, and whose actual therapeutic benefit (ACB) or clinical added value (CAV) were downgraded within the last 15 years.
 The aspects of the PICO framework were used to describe the discrepancies between the post-registration studies and RCT data and to provide some thoughts for future medicine development in similar indications.

 What were the findings and conclusions?